New York: Finger Lakes Wine Country

 DAY 2: After breakfast, our bike ride will take us along the ridge between Seneca Lake and Keuka Lake.
 The quiet roads will cut through vineyards, apple orchards and fertile farmland filled with cabbages and corn.
 You may pass a few horse-drawn carriages and a one-room schoolhouse, as this area is home to many Amish and Mennonite families.
 It won't be hard to imagine what the region looked like 100 years ago.

 After a picnic lunch, we’ll end our ride in Watkins Glen.
-There you can take a spectacular hike through the deep and other-worldly shale and sandstone gorge at the world-famous Watkins Glen State Park.
+There you can choose to take a spectacular hike through the deep and other-worldly shale and sandstone gorge at the world-famous Watkins Glen State Park.
 There are 200-foot cliffs surrounding the rushing stream that runs two miles through the park.
 The stepped walking path takes you over and under numerous waterfalls and quiet pools.
 It’s a welcome cool and shady respite from the day’s ride.
 45 miles/elevation +2196’).

 DAY 3: We head to Cayuga Lake on our bicycles today.
 The longest of the Finger Lakes, its shores are lined with farms, wineries, and microbreweries.
 The area is famous for award-winning dry Rieslings.
 We'll have a picnic lunch at one of these wineries.